Get insider access

 All Reviews

-Our recommendations are based on what we think are currently the best portable vacuums to buy.
+Our recommendations are based on what we think are currently the best portable vacuums and best cordless handheld vacuums to buy.
 We don't just base our results on overall performance but also on factors like availability, price, and reader feedback.

-If you would like to do the work of choosing yourself, here is the list of all our handheld vacuum reviews.
+If you'd like to do the work of choosing yourself, here's the list of all our handheld vacuum reviews.
 Be careful not to get too caught up in the details.
 While no vacuum is perfect for every use, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.